Quail can be kept as pets?

 Their small size also allows you to easily cut down recipes.
 For example, my favorite pancake recipe calls for one chicken egg and makes 12 pancakes.
 I want two pancakes.
 So I cut the recipe down by six and put in one quail egg.

 A full-grown coturnix quail is about the size of a small guinea pig.
-They don’t require much space and four to six hens can be happily housed together in a standard rabbit or guinea pig cage that is two or three feet long per side; they are a social species and need company, so always get at least two.
+They don’t require much space.
+Four to six hens can be happily housed together in a standard rabbit or guinea pig cage.
+It should be two or three feet long per side; they are a social species and need company, so always get at least two.
 I suggest only getting hens.
 The roosters tend to crow, harass the other birds, and don’t lay eggs.

 The most convenient type of cage to select has a wire mesh floor and a tray to collect droppings that can easily be slid out and cleaned.
 I put a thin layer of cat litter in my cage trays to ease the cleaning process, but you could also line them with newspaper.
 The droppings are small semi-solid lumps that have no apparent odor.
 I only clean out my cages once a month, a simple procedure involving emptying the tray into the compost heap, or you can put it in the trash.
 Do not flush it down the toilet.